Bow railway station: Pre grouping (1850-1922)

 Two new platforms were provided on the new curve which opened on 17 May 1869.
 Initially a service from Chalk Farm railway station to Plaistow which ran eight times per day.
 This did not prove particularly popular and a shuttle service linking Bow to Plaistow was operated and a run round loop was provided north of Bow station so the locomotive could change ends.
 Through trains from the NLR calling at Bow ran to Thameshaven (for connecting Margate steamer), Chalk Farm to Southend (1869-1886) and an LT&SR operated Chalk Farm to Southend service ran between 1907 and 1914 using an LT&SR locomotive and NLR coaching stock.
-It should be noted these were daily services and additional excursion trains used the platforms throughout this period.
+These were daily services and additional excursion trains used the platforms throughout this period.

 In 1870 some services of the Poplar East India Road service were extended to Blackwall (GER) station to connect with the Thames steamers serving that location.
 That service was in decline at this point and on 1 July 1890 all NLR trains were cut back to (Poplar East India Road).
 The GER was losing money on the lightly used Fenchurch Street to Bow shuttle service and proposed building a new station north of their Bow Road with a walkway connection between the two stations thus maintaining the connection without the need to run the shuttle service.

 This was agreed and the re-sited Bow Road station and walkway to the Broad Street platform opened on 4 April 1892 with a footbridge being provided at Bow station at the north end of the station to link this to the Poplar and Bromley Curve platforms.
 The withdrawal of the GER shuttle must have also simplified operations in the area which had four Broad Street services and frequent goods trains to and from the docks.